 Instructions

-- In a 3.5-quart soup pot on medium-high flame, heat olive oil until shimmering (about 1-2 min).
+- In a 3.5-quart soup pot over medium-high flame, heat olive oil until shimmering (about 1-2 min).2 Tablespoons olive oil

-- To the heated, oiled pan, add onion, garlic, and celery; sauté until fragrant and slightly tender, stirring as needed (3-4 min).
+- To the heated, oiled pan, add onion, garlic, and celery.
+Sauté until fragrant and slightly tender, stirring as needed (3-4 min).1/2 cup red onion, 3 cloves garlic, 2 stalks celery

-- Bring to boil; continue boiling until pasta is cooked through (about 10 min); add sausage back to pot about halfway through boiling process.
+- Bring to boil and continue boiling until pasta is cooked through (about 10 min).
+Add sausage back to pot about halfway through the boiling process.

 - Serve warm.